Collection Development Policy

 The purpose of this Collection Development Policy is to guide the North Central Texas College (NCTC) Libraries in assuring quality and relevance in the acquisition and retention of materials in a collection designed to support the mission and purpose of the college as stated in the current edition of the college catalog.

 Philosophy of Selection

 The library will select, maintain and make available collections of materials to support the instructional programs of the college.
-Materials are selected to meet the academic need of North Central Texas (NCTC) faculty members, staff members, and students.
+Materials are selected to meet the academic needs of NCTC faculty members, staff members, and students.
 Library resources are selected by professional librarians who both request and consider all faculty input.
 Suggestions and requests from library patrons are also taken into consideration.
 When selecting library materials, librarians will seek to balance the collection by selecting materials that represent a variety of viewpoints.

 The libraries’ collections exist to make scholarly materials available on an equitable and cost effective basis to NCTC’s entire faculty, staff, and student population.
 Resources applicable to a particular field of study may be housed in departmental offices.

 The libraries’ collections fall into the following categories:

 ► Library owned circulating materials